gvvaughan/specl/README.md

 The `accumulated` argument to `footer` is a string made by concatenating all the returned strings, if any, from other calls to the formatter API functions.
-This is useful, for example, to return failure reports from `expectations` and then display them as a batch from `footer`.
+This is useful, for example, to return failure reports from `expectations` and then display a summary report from `footer`, like the built in formatters.

-Alternatively, a table of named strings can be returned, in which case the accumulation of those keys is passed back to `footer`.
-For example, if each call to `expectations` returns a table with these two keys:
+Instead of accumulating string returns and concatentating them into a single long string to pass back into `footer`, a table of named strings can be returned by your `spec` and `expectations` functions, in which case the accumulation of those keys is passed back to `footer`.
+For example, if each call to `expectations` returns a table with these two
+keys:

     {
       failreport = "description of failed expectation\n",